-Ask any yoga teacher what their most requested pose is and chances are they will all answer the same: hip openers.
-Tight hips seem to be seem about as common as allergies in the spring.
-It’s no wonder.
-You can get tight hips from too much running, biking, and walking or you can get tight hips from sitting in a chair all day.
-Safe to say that covers the majority of people.
+Ask any yoga teacher what their most requested pose is, and chances are they will all answer the same: hip stretches.
+Tight hips are so common, and it’s no wonder.
+You can get tight hips from too much running, biking, and walking, or you can get tight hips from sitting in a chair all day.

-When you say you have tight hips you could be talking about any number of things that surround your hip.
+When you say you have tight hips, you could be talking about any number of things surrounding your hip.
 It might be your piriformis or perhaps glute medius.
-But most likely you are talking about your iliopsoas or what we like to term your “hip flexors,” and they are responsible for a lot!
+But most likely, you are talking about your iliopsoas or what we like to term your “hip flexors,” and they are responsible for a lot!

 - Flexing your hip joint

 - Pulling your knees upward

 - Moving your legs from side-to-side and front-to-back

 What are the benefits of hip stretches?

 You will experience many benefits from the hip stretches below.